Prime Health is in compliance with the national data opt-out policy

 Prime Health refers to a group of clinics operated by Prime Health Diagnostics Ltd and Medical Imaging Partnership Ltd under common ownership.
 Prime Health clinics (also referred to collectively as “Prime Health”, “we”, “us”, “our” in this policy) is an independent healthcare provider offering high-quality primary care, outpatient, and radiology services to both private and NHS patients.
 Our goal is to give both patients and referrers fast access to expert-led services.

 To ensure that we process your personal information fairly and lawfully we are required to inform you about:

 - Why we need to collect your data

 - What personal data we will collect

 - What rights you have in relation to the personal data we collect from you.

 Within this policy, we describe instances where Prime Health is the “Data Controller” (the organisation which decides what information we collect and how it is used), and where we direct or commission the processing of data to help deliver better healthcare, or to assist the management of healthcare services.

-There may be situations where Prime Health processes personal data on the instructions of another organisation (i.e. when Prime Health is acting as a “data processor”), but in those circumstances, our use of data would be governed by that organisation.
+There may be situations where Prime Health processes personal data on the instructions of another organisation or individual (i.e. when Prime Health is acting as a “data processor”), but in those circumstances, our use of data would be governed by that organisation or individual.